Principal stratification with continuous treatments and continuous post-treatment variables: Discussion

 \section{Discussion}

 This manuscript developed methodology to estimate principal causal effects when both the treatment and intermediate variables are continuous.
-We formalized assumptions and estimands in this setting, and provided a flexible, nonparametric Bayesian model to estimate all estimands of interest.
-One key feature of the manuscript is that we provide theoretical justification for the use of the outcome model to learn the correlation between the potential intermediate values, which is a crucial parameter, and has implications in simpler settings with binary treatments and binary intermediates as well.
-Our nonparametric Bayesian formulation also clusters units based on their treatment-intermediate association, which naturally clusters units into different principal strata of interest.
+We formalized assumptions and estimands in this setting, and provided a flexible, nonparametric Bayesian framework to estimate all estimands of interest.
+One key aspect of our manuscript involves results for identification when the commonly used principal ignorability assumption is violated.
+While this would seem to be problematic at first, we show it provides possibilities to identify the dependence parameters of the missing potential intermediates, along with identification of parametric outcome models that include the entire vector of potential intermediates.
+This is in sharp contrast from standard, binary treatment settings, where these parameters are not identifiable even when the most basic parametric models are assumed \citep{wu2024partial}.
 Lastly, we analyzed the relationships between GDP, police capacity, and arrest rates to provide an improved understanding of the relationship between the economy and arrest rates.